-1Department of Botany and Plant Pathology 2Department of Horticulture 3Department of Entomology
+clothing after spraying or dusting.
+Also wash clothing each day before reuse.

+8. Cover food and water containers when treating around livestock or pet areas.
+Do not contaminate fishponds.

+9. Use separate equipment for applying hormonetype herbicides in order to avoid accidental injury to susceptible plants.

+1. Call your physician: Note to Physician: The table below lists Poison Control Centers in Michigan which can furnish specific information including antidotes, for various trade named poisons.
+Services of the Centers are intended mainly for Medical Doctors.

-- 8. Cover food and water containers when treating around livestock or pet areas.
-Do not contaminate fishponds. - 9.
-Use separate equipment for applying hormonetype herbicides in order to avoid accidental injury to susceptible plants. - 10.
-Always dispose of empty containers so that they cannot harm humans, animals or valuable plants. - 11.
-Observe label directions and cautions to keep residues on edible portions of plants within the limits permitted by law. - 12.
-If symptoms of illness occur during or shortly after spraying or dusting, call a physician or get the patient to a hospital immediately.
+10. Always dispose of empty containers so that they cannot harm humans, animals or valuable plants.

+11. Observe label directions and cautions to keep residues on edible portions of plants within the limits permitted by law.

+12. If symptoms of illness occur during or shortly after spraying or dusting, call a physician or get the patient to a hospital immediately.